-PHYCS 4B INTRODUCTORY PHYSICS II:
+PHYCS 4B INTRODUCTORY PHYSICS II: 4 Units Trigonometry Level

-Trigonometry Level Prerequisite: PHYCS 4A with a grade of C, CR, P or better, or equivalent Lecture: 4 hours Laboratory: 2 hours
+Prerequisite: PHYCS 4A with a grade of C or better, or P

 A trigonometry-level introduction to the modeling of physical phenomena using electrostatics, magnetostatics, electromagnetic induction, and electric circuit theories.
 Includes an introduction to optics, and modern physics.
 This course requires the student to use the following college-level skills: algebra, trigonometry, abstract concept assimilation, critical thinking, and a four-stage physics modeling procedure (developed in Introductory Physics I).
-(MJC PHYS
+(MJC PHYS 143)